bgermeys/coursera-getting-and-cleaning-data/Codebook.md

 #CodeBook

-This is a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+This codebook describes the variables, the data, and any transformations to clean up the data and create a tidy dataset.

 The data source